riad-azz/instagram-video-downloader/README.md

 The application already uses instagram API as a fallback but as a Guest (Not authorized) so it will be rate limited every few requests (around 20 - 30) or in case of spam.

-You can enable the Instagram session to avoid being rate limited and to do that all you need is to create a `.env.local` file like the example `.env.example` and set `USE_IG_SESSION` to `true` and provide the rest of the info that you can get from any request header that you send to instagram while logged in, and make sure you are not using your real account just make a dummy account.
+1. Create `.env.local` file.
+2. Copy and paste the content of `.env.example` in your `.env.local` file.
+3. set `USE_IG_SESSION` to `true`.
+4. Fill in the rest of variables with your dummy account session info.

 > **Warning**
-> DO NOT USE YOUR REAL ACCOUNT
+> DO NOT USE YOUR REAL ACCOUNT AND DO NOT SHARE THE SESSION INFO WITH ANYONE

 ```env
 USE_IG_SESSION="true"